My-projects-Files/Mark-2-Cyber-security/Security-hardening/README.md

 ### Crypto-shredding :

 It is a new technique where the cryptographic keys used for decryption the data are destroyed. this makes data undecipherable.
 All copies of the key need to be destroyed so no one has any opportunity to access the data in the future.

+## Public Key Information (PKI) :

+It is an encryption framework that secures the exchanges of information online.
+The PKI follows two step process.

+  1) Exchange of encrypted information
+       - Asymmetric encryption
+       - Symmetric encryption
+  2) Establish trust using a system of digital certificates.